brson/treasuretree/solana-hackathon.md

   number of instructions allowed (200000) at instruction #29900".
 Is it possible to raise the instruction limit for a program?

+(I think I recall that somebody answered this question, and the cap is fixed).

 For the sake of getting this proof-of-concept done it would be easiest to just raise the limit, but there are definitely things we are doing in the program